 Aesthetics Clean, traditional appearance Functional but less traditional

-If clean water and long-term durability are your top priorities and your budget allows for it, copper remains an excellent choice.
-If upfront cost is a bigger concern, PEX delivers solid performance at a significantly lower price.
+If clean water delivery and long-term durability are your top priorities and your budget supports the upfront cost, copper remains an excellent material.
+If upfront cost is the bigger concern, PEX delivers solid performance at a significantly lower price per foot.
+Many homeowners in the Triangle area choose PEX for new construction or full repiping projects and copper for specific applications where its track record and water quality advantages matter most.

 Should You Have Copper Installed in Your Home?

-Copper is a solid material for plumbing, and it is worth considering if you value water quality and durability.
-However, today’s alternatives like PEX are more adaptable and significantly more affordable, with copper running about $2.00 per foot compared to roughly $0.50 per foot for PEX.
+Copper is a solid material for residential plumbing, and it is worth considering if you value water quality and long-term durability above all else.
+That said, today’s alternatives like PEX are more adaptable and significantly more affordable, with copper running about $2.00 per foot compared to roughly $0.50 per foot for PEX.
+For many homeowners in Cary, Morrisville, Apex, Holly Springs, Garner, Wake Forest, Hillsborough, Pittsboro, Mebane, Siler City, Fuquay-Varina, Carrboro, Burlington, and across the Triangle, the cost difference between the two materials is a meaningful factor in the decision.

-If you go with copper, two things are non-negotiable: proper insulation to prevent freeze damage, and professional installation.
-Copper pipe installation is a highly specialized skill.
+If you decide copper is the right fit for your home, two things are non-negotiable: proper insulation to prevent freeze damage, and professional installation.
+Copper pipe work is a specialized skill.
 It is not a do-it-yourself project.
-A qualified plumber will make sure the pipes are routed, joined, and insulated correctly so you get the full benefit of copper’s lifespan.
+A qualified, licensed plumber will make sure your pipes are routed, joined, and insulated correctly so you get the full benefit of copper’s lifespan rather than dealing with leaks and repairs in a few years.

 Quick Recap